61 Introduction to Advanced Computational Methods

 For Further Thought or Discussion

-Laplace’s equation is the underlying governing equation for surface singularity (or panel) methods.
-Show that a solution to Laplace’s equation allows velocity potentials and velocity components to be added but not pressures.
+- Laplace’s equation is the governing equation for surface-singularity (or panel) methods.
+Show that a solution to Laplace’s equation allows velocity potentials and velocity components to be added, but not pressures.

-Use a web search to find out about currently used grid generation methods for CFD applications to helicopter aerodynamics problems.
+- Use a web search to identify current grid-generation methods for CFD applications in helicopter aerodynamics.

 Other Useful Online Resources